SwitchbackTech/compass-docs/docs/get-started/setup.md

    - Import events from the user's `primary` Google Calendar into MongoDB
    - Setup a sync channel to receive Google Calendar webhook notifications for the duration specified in the `.env` (if enabled)

-6. Try making a change to the frontend and backend code to confirm each service hot reloads
+6. Make a change to the frontend and backend code to confirm each hot reloads

 Did I miss something?
 Please open an issue or PR to help me improve this guide.

+## Install Recommended Tools

+You already have everything you need, but these tools will make your life easier.

+- [Redux DevTools Browser Extension](https://chromewebstore.google.com/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en): Helps debug Redux store, Redux Saga